Imprisoned – unheard – unnamed

 History has given us the names of the many men involved and how much they were paid, but only two of the women were named.
 Their lives were wiped out as if they had never been.
 This is their story . . .

 In the course of my research, I found that there had been a bigger witchcraft trial just down the road in Aldeburgh, involving no less a person than the Witchfinder General himself, Matthew Hopkins.

 He was invited to the town in 1645 to search out witches and the original Chamberlains’ Accounts, still available to see in the Suffolk Archives, note all the payments made to him and others – how could I resist?

 My second novel, ‘The Unnamed‘ is about this trial and the events leading up to it.

 Get a Free Bonus Article

-If you’d like to be among the first to hear all my book news and pick up an exclusive prequel to ‘This Fearful Thing‘, sign up here.
+Sign up to my newsletter and be among the first to hear all my book news, plus receive an exclusive, unpublished article about Matthew Hopkins, self-styled Witchfinder General, who features in ‘The Unnamed’.
 I promise there are no spoilers and no spam!